bhungtho/Book-Management-System/README.md

-# Book-Tracker
+# Book Management System

 A program to store books (such as the books a user has read), and view various statistics about the books stored.
-Written in Java, with database management using PostgreSQL.
+Written in Java, with database management using PostgreSQL and GUI implementation using Swing.

 How to use: